sforzando/aws-mwaa-local-runner/README.md

 ## License

 This library is licensed under the MIT-0 License.
-See the LICENSE file.